- How to apply

-All memberships are by calendar year and all expire December 31.
-Though new memberships are accepted year-round, applications received October-December will be applied to the new year unless directed otherwise.
+- New memberships are accepted year-round but all expire December 31.
 Online membership applications receive member site access faster than by mail.
-Current members are encouraged to renew early enough to allow uninterrupted member site access.
+Renew/reapply early enough for uninterrupted member site access.

 Welcome, and thank you for your patience as we complete your application.

 New members receive:

 - from our Membership chair, a welcome letter, membership card, and your membership code number

-- an email from SCCGS WordPress with link to the member website after access is enabled,
+- an email from SCCGS via WordPress with link to the member website after access is enabled,

-- all the other benefits for members in good standing,
+- all the other Benefits for members in good standing (see Benefits tab),

 - member site access (individuals only, not libraries and other societies).